ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 - 'ckey' is the sum of record keys for each combination of variables
 - 'pcv' is the perturbation cell value, the pre-perturbation count modulo 750
-- 'rs_cv' is the pre-perturbation count
+- 'pre_sdc_count' is the pre-perturbation count
 - 'pvalue' is the perturbation applied to the original count, most commonly it will be 0.
 This is obtained from the ptable using a join on ckey and pcv.
 - 'count' is the post-perturbation count, the values to be output